 As it has a mention already that your garage goes dirty not merely by foot traffic or ice, snow, and road salt your vehicle carry them in.
 Sudden storm in the winter can make the garage messy and dirty like never before.
 Drop in the frequency of your car outing will fail to keep you and your car parking lot clean and shiny if and when it happens.
 What is salvation?

 The only and efficient sealing to this intrusion is weather stripping your garage especially the one with a poorly sealed door.
 Cracks in the garage door panels and issues with door fittings are the vulnerable spots that the storm finds easy access to throw its slings inside the garage.
 That may warrant calling an expert in the trade.

-These are the smarter tips to keep any garage door shiny clean whatever blustery the outside particles are.
+These are the smarter tips to keep any garage floor shiny clean whatever blustery outside particles are.

 What happens to the garage floor during the winter?

 Winter comes with the freezing temperatures, snow, ice, and more that may cause telling effect on your garage floor if and when carried with your vehicles and boots.
 To make things even worse, the road salt smearing with the vehicle’s tires form a briny solution when mixed with the melted and freezing water.

 Besides making the garage interior unhealthy for you, they invite and inspire severe damages to your garage floor.
 They include:

 Salt combined with other chemicals applied on the streets at the time of construction makes access to the garage with the vehicle.
 These salts get dissolved with the freezing water making a way in the puddle, pool, and crack in the concrete.
 The solution makes weaker brine but stronger dilution to eat on the structure of the floor.